-This Video Of Jimin Crying At The End Of BTS’ LA Concert Will Make You So, So Emotional
+Jimin Started Crying At The End Of BTS’ LA Concert, Because Making History Gets Emotional

 BTS made music history this weekend when they kicked off their Love Yourself: Speak Yourself tour.
 They officially became the first-ever K-Pop group to do a stadium world tour, and during their show at the Rose Bowl in California on Sunday, May 5, Jimin got understandably emotional, and fans caught it on camera.
 The video of Jimin crying at the end of BTS' LA concert is going to make every member of the BTS ARMY emotional, too.
 I mean, come on!
 They made music history and they're only going to make more!
 How could this not make the fandom cry?!